 Dr. Erdemir has edited seven books, including Rethinking Global Migration: Practices, Policies, and Discourses in the European Neighbourhood (KORA) and Social Dynamics of Global Terrorism: Risk and Prevention Policies (IOS Press).
 He is co-author of the 2016 book Antagonistic Tolerance: Competitive Sharing of Religious Sites and Spaces (Routledge).
-His work has appeared in The Wall Street Journal, The Washington Post, Foreign Affairs, Politico Europe, The Huffington Post, The National Interest, The Cipher Brief, Business Insider, Turkish Policy Quarterly, Hürriyet Daily News, Ahram Online, and The Times of Israel, and quoted in media including The Economist, Financial Times, Bloomberg, Reuters, Associated Press, Agence France-Presse, The New York Times, USA Today, The Los Angeles Times, The Guardian, The Jerusalem Post, Time, and Foreign Policy.
+His work has appeared in The Wall Street Journal, The Washington Post, Foreign Affairs, Foreign Policy, Politico Europe, The Hill, Newsweek, The Huffington Post, The American Interest, The National Interest, The Diplomat, The Cipher Brief, Business Insider, New York Post, WORLD, Providence, Long War Journal, The Globalist, Turkish Policy Quarterly, Hürriyet Daily News, Kathimerini, Ahram Online, Al Arabiya, The Jerusalem Post, and The Times of Israel, and quoted in media including The Economist, Financial Times, Bloomberg, Reuters, Associated Press, Agence France-Presse, The New York Times, USA Today, The Los Angeles Times, The Guardian, Time, and Foreign Policy.